-Much like putting shingles on a roof, the first time that you need to re-apply (shingles or pool plaster) you can simply add them overtop of the original application.
+Much like putting shingles on a roof, the first time that you need to re-apply (shingles or pool plaster) you can, potentially, simply add them overtop of the original application.
 However, much like shingles, you can not simply continue to add layer after layer.
 The industry wide accepted practice is to only add a total of two layers of pool plaster.
 If you already have two layers you should not add a third, but instead remove the original two layers and start fresh from the concrete shell.
 This approach will help to ensure that your new pool plaster stays where you put it.

 If you add new pool plaster overtop of old, delaminated pool plaster, then the new layer is no better than the old.
 Even if you have a well adhered base layer on your plaster, there is a concern for the thickness of the plaster buildup.
 Each layer of plaster will be on average between 1/2" and 3/4" thick.
 By the third plaster application there would be significant visual detraction from the quality of the job.